Jbleezy/BO1-Reimagined/README.md

 * Kiparis as box weapon?
 * Should NML have insta kill rounds?
 * If you have 4 perks or more, still allow players to buy perks but bought perk will replace most recently obtained perk?
+* Should special rounds always be 5 rounds apart?

 ## BUGS THAT ARE STAYING (IT'S A FEATURE, NOT A BUG):
 * Insta kill rounds